arjunarunasalam/arjunarunasalam.github.io/_pages/teaching.md

 </script>

-I have worked as a graduated teaching assistant for 5 semesters to both computer science and non-computer science students.
+I have worked as a graduated teaching assistant for 5 semesters, teaching both computer science and non-computer science students.
 I was awarded the "Graduate Teaching Award" in October 2023 for my services

 Classes